 We arrived on a Saturday evening to Madrid-Barajas Adolfo Suárez Airport, so we only had time to grab a bite to eat and enjoy a short wander to Puerta del Sol after checking in to our accomodation.
 But after a good night’s sleep we were ready for a city adventure!

-Now there are A LOT of galleries and museums in Madrid including Museo del Prado and Centro de Arte Reina Sofia, all boasting world famous historical artwork.
+Now there are A LOT of galleries and museums in Madrid including Museo del Prado and Centro de Arte Reina Sofia, all boasting world famous historical artwork, and these are some of the top things to do in Madrid for solo travellers.
 But when visiting Madrid with children (especially if visiting Madrid with a toddler or pre-schoolers), you perhaps need to be rather selective in where you go, unless you have any serious history buffs in the family.
 Instead, we decide to head to the markets and plazas to get our flavour of Madrid, found some dinosaur bones, and even took a little trip out of the city to Toledo.